-While visiting the iconic landmarks requires a lot of walking, young children can easily move around as you marvel over the historic sites of Washington DC.
+While visiting the iconic landmarks requires a lot of walking, young children can easily move around as you marvel over the historic sites of Washington D.C.
 The monuments and memorials are beautiful and even the youngest visitors can appreciate these national treasures.
+For little ones, there are stairs to climb and huge faces to look up at.
 Take your time and enjoy the majestic views of the nation's capital.

 Toddlers love to ride the carousel on the National Mall and it provides a great diversion from traditional sightseeing.
 The carousel is located near the Smithsonian Arts and Industries Building and is open year-round, weather permitting.
 Enjoy the views and make a special memory for your whole family.

-The immersive, hands-on installation is designed for young children and fun for all ages.
+The immersive, hands-on installation at the National Building Museum is designed for young children and fun for all ages.
 It features molded foam blocks of all shapes and sizes and an original virtual block play experience.
 The exhibition combines a presentation of the Museum’s world-class Architectural Toy Collection, a hands-on block play area, and an original digital interactive that allows visitors to fill an entire wall of the exhibition with virtual blocks—and then knock them down.

-The double-decker bus tour offers great views of the White House, the Capitol, the national memorials, National Cathedral, Arlington Cemetery and more.
+The double-decker Big Bus tour offers great views of the White House, the Capitol, the national memorials, National Cathedral, Arlington Cemetery and more.
 This is one of the best sightseeing tours to enjoy with kids because they can take in the sights from the open top deck.

-The Washington DC area has lots of green spaces to enjoy the fresh air and outdoor recreation.
+The Washington D.C. area has lots of green spaces to enjoy fresh air and outdoor recreation.
 Have a picnic and allow your child to run, jump and play in the capital region.
-See a guide to the best playgrounds in Washington DC.